Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 weapons

-Prohibits possessing or operating a weaponized drone.
-The statute does not require that a weapon be fired or used; merely operating an aircraft with a weapon attached constitutes the offense.
-Only exemption is for U.S. armed forces or National Guard members acting in official capacity.
+Makes it a Class H felony to possess or operate a weaponized drone — that is, any drone equipped with or designed to carry a weapon.
+The statute does not require that the weapon be fired; mere possession of the equipped drone is the offense.
+The only exemption is for U.S. armed forces or National Guard members acting in official capacity.

 View source